-- Hold positions of progressive responsibility leading teams in a variety of mechanical engineering fields including: energy conversion and transfer, materials and manufacturing, and mechanical systems design.
+- Hold positions of progressive responsibility leading teams in a variety of mechanical engineering fields.

-- Work as professionals in industrial, military, government, and academic settings while maintaining a high awareness and responsibility regarding ethical, safety, environmental, social, economic, and global issues.
+- Work as professionals in industrial, military, government, public works, and academic settings while maintaining a high awareness and responsibility regarding ethical, safety, environmental, social, economic, and global issues.

-- Have a positive outlook on the engineering profession and maintain an ongoing intellectual curiosity while actively engaged in continuing education throughout life.
+- Maintain an ongoing intellectual curiosity while actively engaged in continuing education and professional development throughout life.

-Students in the Mechanical Engineering Program will demonstrate an ability to:
+At the time of graduation, students in the Mechanical Engineering Program are expected to have developed and demonstrated an ability to: